 The Authority may specify that reports and accounts furnished by the school to the Authority be on either a cash or accruals basis, and schools must comply with this instruction.
+However, the Authority will not require that any particular system be used on schools' internal systems, provided the school meets any costs of modification to provide output required by the LA.

-1 Director of Finance or Chief Finance Officer relates to the post designated as the statutory section 151 Officer i.e. the Director of Governance and Communities
+&lt;sup>1 Chief Finance Officer relates to the post designated as the statutory section 151 Officer